harishk30/RingGalaxiesCNNAnalysis/README.md

 ## SED Fitting

-A pipeline to use the BAGPIPES library to fit a SED to galaxies from photometric data in 11 bands, and estimate properties from this.
+A pipeline which uses the BAGPIPES library to fit a SED to galaxies from photometric data in 11 bands, and estimate properties from this.

 ## Simulated Model